Oops, looks like you need to register to access this feature.

 Dose:

-Dosage in Psoriatic Arthritis, Plaque Psoriasis, and Behçet’s Disease
+Recommended Dosage in Adult and Pediatric Patients with Psoriatic Arthritis, Plaque Psoriasis, and Behçet’s Disease

 Adult Patients with Psoriatic Arthritis, Plaque Psoriasis, or Behçet’s Disease

-The recommended initial dosage titration of OTEZLA from Day 1 to Day 5 is shown in Table 1.
-Following the 5-day titration, the recommended maintenance dosage is 30 mg twice daily taken orally starting on Day 6.
+The recommended initial dosage titration from Day 1 to Day 5 is shown in Table 1.
+Following the 5-day titration with OTEZLA, the recommended maintenance dosage is OTEZLA 30 mg twice daily or OTEZLA XR 75 mg once daily taken orally starting on Day 6.
 This titration is intended to reduce the gastrointestinal symptoms associated with initial therapy.

 Table 1: Dosage Titration Schedule for Adult Patients with Psoriatic Arthritis, Plaque Psoriasis, or Behçet’s Disease